Introjection (Neon Genesis Evangelion): Shinji's growth

 After his resignation, Shinji sees a battle from an outside perspective as a civilian for the first time; he sees Eva-02 and Eva-00 being defeated by Zeruel.
-While Shinji is "uncertain about the path to follow", he meets Ryoji Kaji.
+While Shinji is "uncertain about the path to follow", he meets Ryoji Kaji and talks with him.
 According to Redmond, Kaji "says the crucial words" Gendo "cannot bring himself to say".
-Newtypes official filmbooks on Evangelion note characters rarely express their feelings in the series, but Kaji still speaks to Shinji by voicing his emotions.
+Newtypes official filmbooks on Evangelion noted that characters rarely express their feelings in the series, but Kaji still speaks to Shinji by voicing his emotions.
 Through Kaji's discussion, Shinji develops an insight into things for the first time.
+According to scholar Claudio Cordella, Kaji's words make Shinji temporarily overcome his solipsism.
 Kaji urges Shinji by inviting him to decide for himself without external constraints.
-Unlike the previous episodes, in which Shinji states to ride Eva is to have his father approval, Shinji decides to pilot again for himself, not for Gendo's affection.
+Unlike the previous episodes, in which Shinji states to ride Eva is to have his father's approval, Shinji decides to pilot again for himself, not for Gendo's affection.
 According to Hideaki Anno, the phrase is a spur to the Japanese people to be more "individualistic".
-Shinji's heart is shaken by Kaji's words and Rei's sacrificial action.
+Mechademia Mariana Ortega also described Kaji as an "adopted father-figure" for Shinji.
+Shinji's heart is shaken by Kaji's words and Rei's sacrificial action; after his conversation with Kaji, he runs toward Nerv with no trace of hesitation on his face.
 Instead of being self-centered, Shinji thinks in a broad, third-person perspective and makes his decision.
 His face is depicted as more mature than in the rest of the series, while Kaji has a peculiar expression on his face during the battle, as though he is thinking about his fate.
+Anime Feminist writers noticed how Shinji decides to return only to save the other people, even though he has not forgiven Gendo.
 According to Newtype, Shinji understands who he is in "Introjection", and could be considered a "modern hero", an evolved version of the animated heroes of earlier anime series.
-Mechademia Mariana Ortega also described Kaji as an "adopted father-figure" for Shinji.
+For French writer Alexandre Marine, Shinji also learns that "acting in an extreme manner is not healthy" in the episode.